pataskad/book-js-library/README.md

 [Live Demo coming soon](#)

 The 'JavaScript Library' is a project where the goal is to manage a library of books through the use of constructors, objects, and prototypes to allow for great efficiency in order to be able to scale this approach up to a professional level working with professional, business level applications.
+This project will allow a user to browse through their current repository of books and add or remove books as desired.
+Additionally, they will also be able to toggle the read status of each book.

 # Learning Outcomes #